 A few years ago, Facebook, in conjunction with researchers from Cornell and the University of California, conducted an experiment in which they intentionally played with the emotions of 689,000 users by manipulating their feeds so that some users only saw negative stories while others only saw positive stories.
 Sure enough, when these people posted their own updates, they were greatly influenced by the mood of the posts they’d been shown.

-9 Signs of Emotional Manipulation
+9 Signs of an Emotional Manipulator

 - They undermine your faith in your grasp of reality

 - They are experts at doling out guilt

 - They claim the role of the victim

 - They eagerly agree to help—and maybe even volunteer—then act like a martyr